-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 April 2025
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 April 2025, Revised May 2025

 We thank Stephen Metraux and Dan O'Flaherty for insightful comments and appreciate the financial support of the American Enterprise Institute.
+We also thank the many patient public and nonprofit sector professionals who aided us with their data and explanations, including those at the Massachusetts Executive Office of Housing and Livable Communities, the Boston Mayor's Office of Housing, the Denver Office of Newcomer and Migrant Support, and the Metro Denver Homeless Initiative.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.